1. You do not like to spend time with your children.

 There are not enough hours in the day to fit in everything you and your child would like to do.
 Be very careful to guard your time at home and be mindful of how much activity your family can handle.
 Set priorities for this season in your life.
 Learn to say "No" for now to those things that do not line up with those priorities.

-We are blessed to live in an area with so many opportunities and resources available for homeschooling families.
-There are classes, sports teams, choirs, bands, seminars, clubs, co-ops, stores selling curriculum and teaching aids.
-There are online classes.
+We are blessed to live in a time and in an area with so many opportunities and resources available for homeschooling families.
+There are support groups, classes, co-ops, sports teams, debate teams, choirs, bands, seminars, clubs, camps.
+There are online classes and curriculums.
 There are companies selling every imaginable book, game, program, or tool you might want.

 All these things have a COST in money and time.
 A homeschool family's budget gets stretched mighty thin.
 There are always choices that have to be made.
 Guard against DISCONTENTMENT with your financial situation.
 The homeschool community is great at sharing resources, and homeschoolers are known for their creativity, cooperation and ingenuity when it comes to seeking out and creating affordable opportunities for their families.
 Really consider what are NEEDS versus WANTS.